Simon waited on the UK Transplant Waiting List for eight years, before finally receiving a kidney transplant in August 2018.

 Every day across the UK, someone dies waiting for an organ transplant.

-The laws around organ donation in the UK are changing to help more people pass on more organs to save and improve more lives like Simon's.
+The law around organ donation in England has changed to help more people pass on more organs to save and improve more lives like Simon's.

 You still have a choice if you want to be an organ donor when you die.